ToF-/Domain/README.md

                 right []  -> putstrln $ "error: no transactions"
                 right txs -> putstrln $ unlines $ map show $ summarize txs
 ```
-can be completed with as many functions of the type `a -> Either Message b` as we want over the initial value of `content`.
-For example, we could add new controls to detect an empty transaction list, or to check that no transaction in the list has amount of zero.
+can be chained with as many functions of the type `a -> Either Message b` as we want over the initial value of `content`.
+For instance we could add new controls to detect an empty transaction list, or to check that no transaction in the list has amount of zero.
 ```haskell

 checkNotEmpty :: [Transaction] -> Either Message [Transaction]